Danushka-Madushan/animepahe-cli/README.md

 - **Archive Support**: Compress downloaded episodes into ZIP archives with source file management options
 - **Windows Native**: Optimized Windows executable with potential Linux support in the future
 - **Reliable Link Extraction**: Guaranteed direct link extraction for all episodes
-- **Universal Compatibility**: Works with all anime series from AnimePahe.ru
+- **Universal Compatibility**: Works with all anime series from AnimePahe.si

 ## 🚀 Installation